BRp99/portfolio-old/README.md

 ## Learning

-I created this project to show my work developed throughout this year, but also to improve other skills, for example:
+I created this project to show my work developed throughout the year 2023, but also to improve other skills, for example:

 - Make each component have its own responsibility;
 - Improve the design system and use dark mode for the first time;